 - A heart defect that's present at birth

 - Other illnesses, such as kidney failure

-Aortic valve sclerosis — thickening and stiffness of the valve — and mild aortic calcification usually don't cause significant heart problems, but require regular checkups to make sure your condition isn't worsening.
-It's important to have your cholesterol checked because you may need medications to lower cholesterol and help prevent aortic valve sclerosis from getting worse.
+Aortic valve sclerosis — thickening and stiffness of the valve and mild aortic calcification — usually doesn't cause significant heart problems, but requires regular checkups to make sure your condition isn't worsening.
 If the valve becomes severely narrowed (stenotic), aortic valve replacement surgery may be necessary.

 See more Expert Answers